 Do Danner Hiking Boots Have Decent Traction?

-How Have Danner Boots Held Up Over The Years?
+How Have My Danner Boots Held Up Over The Years?

-Well…four years later and my passion for these Danner hiking boots is undimmed.
+Well…seven years later, and my passion for these Danner hiking boots is undimmed.
 Not only is the support just as good (especially around the ankle, where I really need it), but the traction is also rock solid.
-And I’m still getting compliments on these boots (literally last weekend), which is saying something.
+And I’m still getting compliments on these boots, which is saying something.
 While I’ve made sure to dry them completely before putting them away…and I always store them in my closet (rather than the moldy basement), I really haven’t done anything special to keep these boots looking nice.
 Granted, these boots now have a worn-in look and a few scuffs, but they’re even softer now, and the color has faded into a really nice mellow tan.

 I love them.

-As a point of comparison, here’s a photo of the boots from one of our first hikes in Iceland…and a random photo from last weekend.
+As a point of comparison, here’s a photo of the boots from one of our first hikes in Iceland…and a random photo from a more recent weekend.
 I had just stepped in a puddle, so they’re still wet.

 I keep meaning to pick up some of Obaneuf’s Heavy Duty Leather conditioner (I’ve heard good things about it), but….just…haven’t yet.